Charchar20024/CodePath-Prework/README.md

 the end.
 After plenty of test runs, I found that decrementing by 25 allowed the program to change in speed throughout the whole pattern.

     Another challenge I encountered was creating a random array pattern for the sequence.
 Essentially the problem was that my program which create an array of number from 0 to 5, this caused the clue playback to sometimes not play a button if 0 was randomly chosen in the array.
 What I needed was for the array of number from 1 to 6 and I that by adding 1 to each number generated.

     Adding a p

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE]
+3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
-[YOUR ANSWER HERE]